HCL-TECH-SOFTWARE/digital-experience/docs/productfeatures/digital_asset_mgmt/kaltura_configuration.md

       secretKey: "cnVtYWFhYm9zZS1oY2wK"
 ```

-### List of deprecated Plugin API's
+### List of deprecated Plugin APIs

-The following DAM API's are deprecated and no longer in use -
+The following DAM APIs are deprecated and no longer in use:-

 - PUT: /plugins/{plugin_id} <br/>